neilboyd/me/NDC-Sydney-2016.md

     - may actually be faster because database isn't doing referential integrity
     - need to handle transactional integrity ourselves
     - surfaces new failure modes - maybe it was already a problem but we didn't know about it
-- have a separate database for reporting
+- have a separate database for reporting:
   - keep in sync with events - do a full sync every now and then in case any errors occured
   - need to consider data freshness
   - to prevent problems with broken relationships, never allow deleting, or never allow updating